 These were provided to the AC21 with the proviso that the Committee should address the first two questions prior to addressing the third.

+[AO, KK: After deliberations and careful consideration, the Committee expanded the scope of the Secretary’s charge questions to include all identity preserved (IP) crops.][LeC: It should be noted that during our deliberations the committee expanded the scope to include all identity preserved crops.]

 B. Definition of Coexistence

-Coexistence, for the purposes of this paper, refers to the concurrent cultivation of conventional, organic, and genetically engineered (GE) crops consistent with underlying consumer preferences and farmer choices.
+Coexistence, for the purposes of this paper, refers to the concurrent cultivation of conventional, organic, [[AO, KK, LeC: identity preserved, {AO, KK: plus add definition footnote}] and genetically engineered (GE) crops [consistent with underlying consumer preferences and farmer choices][CB, MH: identity-preserved, and genetically engineered (GE) crops in ways that meet consumer preferences and domestic and international market demands, while preserving farmer choices and profitable opportunities to access value-added markets]][MHM: crops of sufficient quality to satisfy current market and consumer specifications, in a manner that does not put at risk different choices made by neighboring farmers.]

+.

 C. Methodology

+[AO, KK: Suggest adding a section on the makeup of the AC21 Committee]

 The AC21 has met 5 times to discuss the current charge.
 The Committee considered presentations from outside experts and USDA representatives, and listened to comments from members of the public on the Secretary’s charge at each of its plenary sessions.
 In addition, at its first meeting in 2011, the AC21 established four working groups to help frame information for the full AC21’s consideration on four relevant subtopics, namely, Size and Scope of Risks, Potential Compensation Mechanisms, Eligibility Standards/Tools and Triggers, and “Who Pays?”
 The Committee also had the benefit of the work of a previous AC21 committee, namely a report entitled, “What issues should USDA consider regarding coexistence among diverse agricultural systems in a dynamic, evolving, and complex marketplace?”
 All of the presentations, public comments, meeting summaries from plenary sessions and working group meetings, and earlier reports of the AC21 are available on the USDA AC21 web page.
 This paper reflects the broad range of input received and is shaped by the broad collective substantive expertise of the Committee members.
 This report is intended to capture areas of both agreement as well as areas of disagreement among members, and provides a set of concrete recommendations for USDA action.
 [Do we need a statement about how it was drafted and reviewed?]
+[AO, KK, CB?, MH?: This report was drafted by the AC21 Chair and Designated Federal Official, with input and review during the report finalization process.]

 [Statement about degree of consensus…]

 OVERALL CONTEXT FOR THIS PAPER

-All members of the AC21 acknowledge the premise that American agriculture production practices are diverse in nature and the need for enhancing coexistence between all sectors of agriculture has never been greater.
+All members of the AC21 acknowledge the premise that American agriculture production practices are diverse in nature and the need for enhancing coexistence between all sectors of agriculture [has never been greater][AO, KK: is important].
+[MHM: American farmers have the right to make the best choices for their own farms, but they do not have the right to negatively impact their neighbors' choices, nor the marketability of their neighbors' crops.
+This includes the choice to grow genetically modified crops, the choice to grow IP, non-GM, or organic crops, to choice to practice different agricultural management systems, and the choice to grow crops with new functional traits.
+It is important that every American farmer is encouraged to show respect for their neighbor's ability to make different choices.]

 All U.S. citizens benefit from agriculture: consumers benefit from diverse food choices, export markets support farmers and the overall economy, and the success of agriculture leads to strong rural communities.